RocketWebcast/wowza-zabbix-template/README.md

 Description
 -----------

+This is a fork from vicendominguez/wowza-zabbix-template.
 I had a hard time finding a script that would work with current versions of python.
 Most scripts use depreciated libraries, so I re-wrote this one.
 This is a minimal template to get info about your wowza rest url in your Zabbix Platform.

 You will get the following metrics out of Wowza: